Uberspace/paternoster/README.md

 ```

 This project uses python 2.7, because python 3.x is not yet supported by
 ansible.
-The library code is aimed to be compatible with both python 2
+All non-ansible code is tested with python 3.5 as well.
-and 3.
-However, because of the current lack of python 3 support of the
-ansible API this is currently not tested.

 ### Vagrant